Functions#

 -1 if a < b; 0 if a = b; 1 if a > b.

-- util_fraction_multiply(a_n: int, a_d: int, b_n: int, b_d: int) Tuple[bool, int, int] #
+- util_fraction_multiply(a_n: int, a_d: int, b_n: int, b_d: int) tuple[bool, int, int]#

 Multiplies the fractions

-and stores the result inres_n
+a_n/a_dandb_n/b_dand stores the result inres_nandres_d.- Parameters:

 a_n – Numerator of first value